suika2engine/suika2/doc/reference.md

 ## @load

-Jump to other script.
+This command jumps to another script.
-Script files are required to be in `txt` folder.
+Script files need to be in the `txt` folder.

-* Usage: Jump to script file `001.txt`.
+* Usage: Jumps to the script file `001.txt`.
 ```
 @load 001.txt
 ```

 ## @retrospect

-Execute event image catalog mode.
+This command executes event image catalog mode.
-In a similar way to `@menu`, `@retrospect` uses two images.
+Similarly to `@menu`, `@retrospect` uses two images.

 * The difference between `@menu` and `@retrospect` is:
     * `@retrospect` can create up to twelve buttons.
-    * `@retrospect` can specify variable to button.
+    * `@retrospect` can hook variables to buttons.
 If the value of the variable is 0, the button is hidden.
-    * `@retrospect` is cancelable by right click.
+    * `@retrospect` can be canceled using right click.

 * `@retrospect` has many parameters.
     * background image.
     * background image (selected button).
-    * RGB values to fill buttons when specified variable is `0`.
+    * RGB values to fill buttons when the specified variable is `0`.
-    * Width of buttons, height of buttons
+    * The width and height of buttons.
-    * To the number of buttons:
+    * For each button:
-        * Jump target label
+        * The jump target label.
-        * Variable to check
+        * The variable to check.
-        * X and Y position of button
+        * The X and Y position of the button.

 * Usage:
 ```